danoc93/lyrics-breakdown/README.md

 # lyrics-breakdown
 A game to guess lyrics using the MusixMatch API.

+Disclaimer: This is an old toy project for university :).

 ## Deployment

 The product is deployed in two end points: